UnbelievableLion/LinuxSound/Sampled/JavaSound/Recordingaudiotoafile.md

 public class Recorder extends Thread
 {
     /**
-     * The TargetDataLine that weâll use to read data from */ private TargetDataLine line;
+     * The TargetDataLine that we’ll use to read data from */ private TargetDataLine line;

     /**
-     * The audio format type that weâll encode the audio data with */ private AudioFileFormat.Type targetType = AudioFileFormat.Type.WAVE;
+     * The audio format type that we’ll encode the audio data with */ private AudioFileFormat.Type targetType = AudioFileFormat.Type.WAVE;

     /**
-     * The AudioInputStream that weâll read the audio data from */ private AudioInputStream inputStream;
+     * The AudioInputStream that we’ll read the audio data from */ private AudioInputStream inputStream;

     /**
-     * The file that weâre going to write data out to */ private File file;
+     * The file that we’re going to write data out to */ private File file;